 The internet is a vast repository of information, filled with both valuable and less desirable content.
 If you are on a mindfulness and well-being journey, it’s essential to cultivate a healthy digital environment for your own good and get rid of doom scrolling.
-Let’s explore how browsing mindfully can help you navigate the internet more consciously and prevent from being an internet addict.
+Let’s explore how browsing mindfully can help you navigate the internet more consciously and prevent from internet addiction.

 The Impact of Negative Content